 Clean Energy Fund 3 (CEF3) – $ 11 million in 2017-19 budget. $10.6 million in grants awarded to four electric utilities.

-Commerce will make grants of up to $10,670,000 to public and private utilities under this solicitation.
+Commerce is making grants of up to $10,670,000 to public and private utilities under this solicitation.
 The amount of the individual grants will be between $1.0 million and $3.0 million.
 Commerce grants will fund no more than 50% of the total project cost associated with obtaining eligible assets.